C27Ezx/MinecraftTangutLanguagePack/README.md

 # Minecraft Tangut Language Pack

-This project provides a Tangut language translation for Minecraft, allowing players to experience the game's interface and in-game text rendered in the historical Tangut script.
+This project provides a crude Tangut language translation for Minecraft, allowing players to experience the game's interface and in-game text rendered in the historical Tangut script.

 ## Table of Contents